danreb/rswd_onepage/README.md

 Demonstration
 =============

 Go to onepage demo website - http://onepage.cavhost.com and login using username/password of admin/admin .
 After logging in, you can now disable/enable specific portion of the website by going to Configuration > System > Manage Website Features .
-From here you can see several checkboxes to control specific components the website have like the Slideshow, Slideshow Caption, Galleery, and footers Copyright Information.
+From here you can see several checkboxes to control specific components the website have like the Slideshow, Slideshow Caption, Gallery, and even the footers Copyright Information.

 Feel free to play and explore the demonstration website.
-This website is created from Abtik Base Theme and using onepage subtheme.
-You can check it out in the Appearance page of the demo website.
+This website is created from <a href="https://github.com/danreb/abtik"> Abtik Base Theme </a> and uses a subtheme I called onepage.
+You can check and explore it on the Appearance page of the demo website.

 Pre Installation Checklist